jianminchen/Hackerrank-Julia/README.md

 Those long hours fight I will remember my whole life:

-hat makes those contests so memorable in my life?
+What makes those contests so memorable in my life?

 I documented those experience through quora.com as an answer: